 As shown in the tables below, the largest datasets may take some time to download the data from GMT server, so be patient!

 Single grids are provided as netCDF-4 maximum-lossless compressed short int grids, making the files much smaller than their original source files without any loss of precision.
 To minimize download speed, the dataset tiles are all stored as JPEG2000 images on the GMT server due to superior compression, but once downloaded to your server directory they are converted to the same short int compressed netCDF4 format for easier access.
-This step uses our GDAL bridge and thus requires that you have built GMT with GDAL support and that your GDAL distribution was built with openjpeg support.
+This step uses our GDAL bridge and requires that your GDAL distribution was built with openjpeg support.

 Cache File Updates¶

 Remote cache files are our collection of miscellaneous files that are used throughout the GMT examples, man pages, and test suite.
 There is no system nor catalog and files come and go as we need them.
 The cache files are subject to similar rules as the remote data set when it comes to refreshing or deleting them.
 If any of these files is precious to you we suggest you make a copy somewhere.

 Should you need a single grid from any of our tiled dataset, e.g., to feed into other programs that do not depend on GMT, you can create that via grdcut.
 For instance, to make a global grid from the eight tiles that make up the 2m x 2m gridline-registered data, try:

 Finally, if you wish to determine the most suitable grid resolution that is adequate for making a map given a region and projection, you can inquire about this information by passing -D, e.g.: